cwdatlas/SpaceAdventureKotlin-GUI/README.md

 - tank    -> Lists tanks and their stats.
 Any choice will override a previous choice
 - engine  -> Lists engines and their stats.
 Any choice will override a previous choice
 - launch  -> Launches your rocket!
 See how far you get!
+- Exit program using the x in the top right corner